-- If located in a residential area-the controls in Part B: General Residential, or Part C: Heritage Conservation Areas that apply to the land. - ▶ If located in a business centre-the controls in Part D: Business centres that apply to the land. - Part F: Land Use Specific Controls this part contains chapters on Child Care Centres, Educational Establishments, Licensed Premises and Telecommunications.
+- If located in a business centre-the controls in Part D: Business centres that apply to the land.

+Part F: Land Use Specific Controls this part contains chapters on Child Care Centres, Educational Establishments, Licensed Premises and Telecommunication.
+Decembr

 E5.1.6 Preparing your development application